|

 too.
 You can get different thicknesses of material for different times of the

 year.
-Combat trousers are very good as well.
-Shorts are a very good alternative.
-On top it is best to go for the
+Combat trousers are very good as well and shorts are a very good alternative.

-multi-layer approach.
+temperature even.
 We like to use a tee-shirt with a thin, long-sleeved top

 on top of that and a fleece over that (depending on the weather).
+In the winter

 Another essential item is a hat.
 In the winter this needs to be woollen or

-head) but in the summer a peaked cap will keep the sun off your head.
-The hot
+similar to keep your head warm but in the summer a peaked cap will keep the sun off your head

 sun on a bare head will make you feel very tired and sleepy, which is no good at